Skip to content

 • Customize the navBar, features, testimonials, and faqs in the contentSections.ts file.

-• Change/rename the logo.png and main banner (open-saas-banner.png) in the static folder.
+• Change/rename the logo.webp and main hero banner (open-saas-banner.webp) in the static folder.

 • If you want to make changes to the global styles of the app, you can do so in tailwind.config.cjs.
 Be aware that the current custom global styles defined already are mostly used in the app’s Admin Dashboard!